Succession planning best practices: 9 steps to prepare your org for change

 • The person doesn’t think there is room for advancement at your company and accepts a job with another company.

-Letting an employee for succession know that they are a major part of your succession plan opens the lines of communication so you can find out whether the candidate is interested in staying with the company and how they feel about that particular role.
+Letting an employee know that they are a major part of your succession plan opens the lines of communication so you can find out whether the candidate is interested in staying with the company and how they feel about that particular role.

 Open communication lets the employee know that the work they do is valued, that the company wants to keep them around, and that you care about their career development.